alberttwong/mongodb-kubernetes-enterprise-operator-quickstart/README.md

 If you want to test within the k8s cluster, you'll need something like mongodb toolbox (https://hub.docker.com/r/atwong/tool-box) to run `mongo --host my-replica-set4-0.my-replica-set4-svc.ecommerce.svc.cluster.local --port 27017 --username awong --password awong`

-If you want to test from your workstation, run `oc port-forward svc/my-replica-set4-svc-external 27017:27017` and then `mongo --host localhost --port 27017 --username awong --password awong`
+If you want to test from your workstation, run `oc get svc`, find the correct k8s service `oc port-forward svc/my-replica-set4-svc-external 27017:27017` and then `mongo --host localhost --port 27017 --username awong --password awong`

 8. Test with an Node.js application